CSHH/website/README.md

 ## Log yourself in

-If you have applied the fixtures you can use one prepared user account to log yourself in with these credentials
+If you have applied the fixtures you can use one of three prepared user accounts to log yourself in with these credentials

+### As a user with role user

+* email: jake.doe@example.com
+* password: user

+### As a user with role moderator

+* email: jane.doe@example.com
+* password: moderator

+### As a user with role administrator

 * email: john.doe@example.com
-* password: admin
+* password: administrator

 ## After you are done don´t forget to stop the server